EnterpriseDB/tpa/docs/src/configure-source.md

 If you just want a cluster running a particular combination of sources, run `tpaexec configure` to generate a configuration with sensible defaults to download, compile, and install the components you select.
-You can build Postgres or 2ndQPostgres, pglogical, and BDR, and specify branch names to build from, as shown in the examples above.
+You can build Postgres or Postgres Extended, pglogical, and BDR, and specify branch names to build from, as shown in the examples above.

 The underlying mechanism is capable of much more than the command-line